Matico-Platform/pmtiles-utils/readme.md

 ### Run Convert

-After install python dependencies and making sure you have Tippecanoe and Gdal (ogr2ogr) available in your CLI environment, you can run `python convert` from the repo root in your terminal:
+After install python dependencies and making sure you have Tippecanoe and Gdal (ogr2ogr) available in your CLI environment, you can run `pmutils-convert` from the repo root in your terminal:
 ![Prompt based](/docs/img/interactive_cli.png)
 Alternatively, you can pass the arguments as flags directly in one line.
-Run `python convert --help` for more info.
+Run `pmutils-convert --help` for more info.
 ![Flag based](/docs/img/flags.png)

 ### Config